Privacy

 You have the right in certain circumstances to (1) access your personal information; (2) to correct or erase information; (3) restrict processing; and (4) object to communications, direct marketing, or profiling.
 To the extent applicable, the EU’s General Data Protection Regulation provides further information about your rights.
 You also have the right to lodge complaints with your national or regional data protection authority.

-If you are inclined to exercise these rights, we request an opportunity to discuss with you any concerns you may have.
-To protect the personal information we hold, we may also request further information to verify your identity when exercising these rights.
-Upon a request to erase information, we will maintain a core set of personal data to ensure we do not contact you inadvertently in the future, as well as any information necessary for MIT archival purposes.
-We may also need to retain some financial information for legal purposes, including US IRS compliance.
-In the event of an actual or threatened legal claim, we may retain your information for purposes of establishing, defending against or exercising our rights with respect to such claim.
+If you are inclined to exercise these rights, we request the opportunity to discuss any concerns you may have with you.
+To protect the personal information we hold, we may also request additional information to verify your identity when you exercise these rights.
+Upon a request to erase information, we will retain a core set of personal data to ensure we do not inadvertently contact you in the future, as well as any information necessary for MIT archival purposes.
+We may also need to retain certain financial information for legal purposes, including compliance with U.S. IRS requirements.
+In the event of an actual or threatened legal claim, we may retain your information for purposes of establishing, defending against, or exercising our rights with respect to such claim.

 By providing information directly to MIT, you consent to the transfer of your personal information outside of the European Economic Area to the United States.
-You understand that the current laws and regulations of the United States may not provide the same level of protection as the data and privacy laws and regulations of the EEA.
+You understand that the current laws and regulations of the United States may not provide the same level of protection for data and privacy as those of the EEA.
 You are under no statutory or contractual obligation to provide any personal data to us.

 Additional Information

-We may change this Privacy Statement from time to time.
-If we make any significant changes in the way we treat your personal information we will make this clear on our MIT websites or by contacting you directly.
+We reserve the right to update this Privacy Statement at any time.
+If we make any significant changes to how we handle your personal information, we will make this clear on our MIT websites or by contacting you directly.

 The controller for your personal information is MIT.
 If you are in the EU and wish to assert any of your applicable GDPR rights, please contact dataprotection@mit.edu.